mianabi/Linux/Config CA Server/README.md

-in Complete and Real Senario, First install and Config Ca Server in Linux(ubuntu) by easy-rsa and then in Step 2 As an enterprise client, we generate a request file (CSR) by the received public key and present it to the person in charge of the CA server, and in the third step, we generate a certificate in the CA server and deliver it to the client.
+in Complete and Real Senario, First install and Config Ca Server in Linux(ubuntu) by easy-rsa and then in Step 2 As an enterprise client, we generate a request file (CSR) by the received public key and present it to the official of the CA server, and in the third step, we generate a certificate in the CA server and deliver it to the client.

 ### Step 1 - Install and Config easy-rsa on Ubuntu
 At some point, usually multiple points, a sysadmin/operator/devops/whatever needs a certificate authority (CA).
 At first this seems easy, then it seems hard, then you think you know what